rk1165/rk1165.github.io/content/notes/prog_languages/java/spring.md

 ### What is the reason for singleton bean not providing thread safety?

 - The default scope of Spring bean is singleton, so there will be only one instance per context.
-That means that all the having a class level variable that any thread can update will lead to inconsistent data.
+That means having a class level variable that any thread can update will lead to inconsistent data.
 Hence in default mode spring beans are not thread-safe.
 - However we can change spring bean scope to request, prototype or session to achieve thread-safety at the cost of performance.
 It’s a design decision and based on the project requirements.

-### Topics in Spring core

-- Bean Life Cycle
-- Init / destroy methods
-- Bean Listeners
-- Processors
-- Scopes
-- Loading mechanisms

-## Spring JDBC

 ### What template does Spring JDBC provide to access database?